 Gina Parson was born in Jacksonville, Florida, but grew up in South Florida.
 She moved back to Jacksonville after high school and attended the University of North Florida.
 When she graduated in 1993 with her Bachelor of Arts in Elementary Education, she took time off to raise her two daughters after her husband was stationed in Hawaii.
 Spending almost 5 years there, instilled a love of the islands and nature in her entire family.
 Once she and her family returned to Jacksonville in 2006, she began working as a long-term substitute at Mandarin Oaks Elementary.
 In 2012, Mrs. Parson began teaching Kindergarten at MOE and has since moved to 2nd grade.
 In her spare time, she enjoys attending FSU football games, cheering on the Atlanta Braves, traveling, tending to her butterfly and hummingbird garden, and most of all, spending time with family.

-Mrs. Peterson is looking forward to a “Sweet” year of teaching Second Graders to learn and grow.
+Mrs. Peterson is looking forward for her students to "learn and grow" in second grade.
 She graduated from her hometown college, Valdosta State University, with a Bachelor’s Degree in Elementary Education.
 She fully appreciates her awesome experience of teaching in Georgia, Mississippi and both California and Italy for the Department of Defense Dependent Schools.
 For the past twenty years, she has enjoyed teaching for Duval County Public schools.
 She has earned ESOL Endorsement, CET Endorsement, and National Board Certification.
 More importantly, she has a real love of teaching and helping students to reach their learning goals by encouraging a positive mindset and enjoyment of the learning process.
 In her spare time, she likes to read, bike ride, and spend time with family.